Terms of Business

 Should this matter not be carried through to a completion, a charge will be made in respect of the work that has already been undertaken and you will be liable for any disbursements incurred.

-In fixed-fee matters, we reserve the right to charge a reasonable fee by reference to the standard hourly rate if the matter aborts or if you terminate the retainer before completion, such amount not to exceed the total amount of our costs agreed for completion of the matter.
+In fixed fee matters, we reserve the right to charge a reasonable fee by reference to the standard hourly rate if the matter aborts or if you terminate the retainer before completion, such amount not to exceed the total amount of our costs agreed for completion of the matter.

-Our hourly charge-out rates are reviewed on or after 30th April each year.
+Our hourly charge-out rates are reviewed on or about 30th April each year.
 We will notify you of the rates if they change and you will then be bound by them.
 If you do not accept the new rates after review, we reserve the right not to continue acting for you.

 Any costs estimate we give at any time is a guide to assist you in budgeting.
 It is not intended to be fixed, unless that is specifically agreed in writing.

 Any fixed fee, capped fee or other fee arrangement we agree with you, or any costs estimate we give you, is based on the scope of the work anticipated and our assumptions about the matter at the time it is agreed or given.
 If the scope of the work changes or the assumptions change it will no longer apply.
 In that case we will discuss a revised fee arrangement or estimate with you.

 In all cases we are entitled to issue invoices on an interim basis as the matter proceeds.
 Unless agreed to the contrary we will normally bill monthly for the work performed to date together with any disbursements we have incurred on your behalf.

 In property transactions we may send you our bill before completion and payment is required on a purchase before completion and on a sale at completion.
 If sufficient funds are available on completion and we have sent you a bill, we will deduct our charges and expenses from the funds.